-The Projects for Assistance in Transition from Homelessness (PATH) initiatives are linking up with other homeless and housing activities in targeting individuals experiencing serious mental illness and homelessness, resulting in greater self-sufficiency for participants.
+The Projects for Assistance in Transition from Homelessness (PATH) initiatives, as administered by the State of Wisconsin, Department of Health, are linking up with other homeless and housing activities in targeting individuals experiencing serious mental illness and homelessness, resulting in greater self-sufficiency for participants.
 ESG rapid re-housing and prevention programs create housing stability plans with clients with the goal of ensuring housing stability after ESG assistance ends.
 DEHCR will continue to review and expand, when possible, the use of Tenant Based Rental Assistance funding.